MARCUS LESLIE SINGLETON

 Lives and works in Brooklyn, NY

-Singleton’s first solo-exhibition with Mitchell-Innes & Nash will take place in December 2023.
+Singleton’s first solo-exhibition with Mitchell-Innes & Nash took place in December 2023.
 His works have been included in solo and group shows at The Drawing Center, New York, NY (2022); Jupiter Contemporary, Miami Beach, FL (2022); Journal Gallery, New York, NY (2022); September Gallery, Hudson, NY (2021); University Art Museum, Albany, NY (2021); Superposition Gallery, Amagansett, NY (2021); Steve Turner Gallery, Los Angeles, CA (2020); Journal Gallery, New York, NY (2020); TURN Gallery, New York, NY (2019); Medium Tings, Brooklyn, NY (2018) among others.
 Recent museum acquisitions include the Institute of Contemporary Art, Miami, FL, San Antonio Art Museum, San Antonio, TX and the Portland Museum of Art, Portland, Maine.

 All images © Marcus Leslie Singleton.